Visiting International Scholars and Lecturers

 University of Oran (Algeria)

-Mimouna Zitouni is the third professor invited through the CCU International Visiting Lecturer Program partnered with a Fulbright Scholar-in-Residence application developed through the College of Humanities and Fine Arts.
-From August 2017 – 2018, Prof. Zitouni will be offering Arabic language courses for the first time at Coastal Carolina University and teaching literature courses.
-She comes to us from the University of Oran, Algeria, where she is an associate professor of sociolinguistics, computer mediated discourse and English for Specific Purposes.
+Mimouna Zitouni is the third professor invited through the CCU International Visiting Lecturer Program.
+Her application was submitted along with a Fulbright Scholar-in-Residence application developed through the College of Humanities and Fine Arts.
+From August 2017 – 2018, Prof. Zitouni offered Arabic language courses for the first time at Coastal Carolina University and taught literature courses.
+She completed guest lectures in a wide range of classes on campus, mentored a student group at Black Water Middle School in an Introduction to Arabic and North African Culture class, and served as the keynote speaker at the CCu Fulbright Forum in November 2017 as a part of International Education Week celebrations.
+She came to us from the University of Oran, Algeria, where she is an associate professor of sociolinguistics, computer mediated discourse and English for Specific Purposes.
 She also serves as the president of the Doctoral Scientific Board, promoter of the masters program, entitled Language, Culture and Enterprise (LCE), and head of a research team for the LAROS Laboratory.
 She earned her Ph.D. in sociolinguistics in 2013 from the University of Oran (Algeria), her masters degree in sociolinguistics in 2009 from the University of Mostaganem (Algeria), and her bachelors degree in TEFL (Teaching English as a Foreign Language) in 2003.

 Professor Rashimah Rajah